Richiio/Task/README.md

 $ chmod 755 bin/*.sh
 $ chmod -R 777 config
 ~~~

 These commands update the execute permissions on files in the config/ directory and shell scripts in bin/, ensuring that you can run the scripts or programs that you've compiled.

 ## Install as Service on Unix/Linux
 Following the installation guide above, after cloning the repository to your local system.
 This doesn't end here, as it does not install Answer at a system-level.
 There are some additional steps you need to take in order to manage it as a service.

-OrientDB ships with a script, which allows you to manage the database server as a system-level daemon.
+Answer ships with a script, which allows you to manage the server as a system-level daemon.
 You can find it in the bin/ path of your installation directory, (that is, at $HOME/bin/answer.py

 The script supports three parameters:

-start
+* start
-stop
+* stop
-status
+* search

 Configuring the Script
 In order to use the script on your system, you need to edit the file to define two variables: the path to the installation directory and the user you want to run the eoserver.

-$ vi $ORIENTDB_HOME/bin/orientdb.sh
+$ vi $HOME/bin/answer.py

 !/bin/sh
 OrientDB service script